Quantum well

-A quantum well is a potential well with only discrete energy values.
+A quantum well is a potential well wherein the energy spectrum of charge carriers is discrete.

-The classic model used to demonstrate a quantum well is to confine particles, which were initially free to move in three dimensions, to two dimensions, by forcing them to occupy a planar region.
-The effects of quantum confinement take place when the quantum well thickness becomes comparable to the de Broglie wavelength of the carriers (generally electrons and holes), leading to energy levels called "energy subbands", i.e., the carriers can only have discrete energy values.
+As opposed to a bulk region, wherein the carriers are free to move in three spatial directions, their motion is free only in two (planar) directions in a quantum well.
+The quantum size effects take place when the size of a region in at least one of the directions (the direction of growth in the case of semiconductor heterostructure quantum wells - the transverse direction) becomes comparable to the de Broglie wavelength of the carriers (electrons and holes in a semiconductor), resulting in a discrete energy spectrum for them.

-A wide variety of electronic quantum well devices have been developed based on the theory of quantum well systems.
-These devices have found applications in lasers, photodetectors, modulators, and switches for example.
-Compared to conventional devices, quantum well devices are much faster and operate much more economically and are a point of incredible importance to the technological and telecommunication industries.
-These quantum well devices are currently replacing many, if not all, conventional electrical components in many electronic devices.

-The concept of quantum well was proposed in 1963 independently by Herbert Kroemer and by Zhores Alferov and R.F.
-Kazarinov.
+Semiconductor quantum wells can be realized in double heterostructures.
+The double heterostructure concept was proposed in 1963 independently by Herbert Kroemer and by Zhores Alferov and Rudolf Kazarinov.

 History

-The semiconductor quantum well was developed in 1970 by Esaki and Tsu, who also invented synthetic superlattices.
-They suggested that a heterostructure made up of alternating thin layers of semiconductors with different band-gaps should exhibit interesting and useful properties.
+In 1970, Leo Esaki and Raphael Tsu invented synthetic superlattices.
+They also suggested that a heterostructure made up of alternating thin layers of semiconductors with different band-gaps should exhibit interesting and useful properties.
 Since then, much effort and research has gone into studying the physics of quantum well systems as well as developing quantum well devices.

 The development of quantum well devices is greatly attributed to the advancements in crystal growth techniques.
 This is because quantum well devices require structures that are of high purity with few defects.
 Therefore, having great control over the growth of these heterostructures allows for the development of semiconductor devices that can have very fine-tuned properties.

-Quantum wells and semiconductor physics has been a hot topic in physics research.
-Development of semiconductor devices using structures made up of multiple semiconductors resulted in Nobel Prizes for Zhores Alferov and Herbert Kroemer in 2000.
+Semiconductor materials and devices, and particularly those based on quantum wells, have been a hot topic in the physics research.
+The development of high-speed and optoelectronic devices based on semiconductor heterostructures has been recognized in the Nobel Prize in Physics for Zhores Alferov and Herbert Kroemer in 2000.

 The theory surrounding quantum well devices has led to significant advancements in the production and efficiency of many modern components such as light-emitting diodes, transistors for example.
 Today, such devices are ubiquitous in modern cell phones, computers, and many other computing devices.